 Defining a Common Carrier

-The majority of personal injury cases are based on the legal theory of negligence.
+The majority of injury cases are based on the legal theory of negligence.
 This means the injured party must prove that the other party was careless by breaching a duty of care that led to their damages.
 Public transportation injury law is also based on negligence, but companies in Illinois are subject to the “common carrier” rule.
 Common carriers include services that provide public transportation.
 Examples include: public buses, trains, ships, elevators, and taxis.
 There are special rules attached to common carriers that do not apply to the average person.

 Common Carrier’s Duty of Care